nikic/PHP-Parser/doc/component/FAQ.markdown

 How can I limit the impact of cyclic references in the AST?
 -----

 NodeConnectingVisitor adds a parent reference, which introduces a cycle.
-This means that the AST can now only be collected by cycle garbage collector.
+This means that the AST can now only be collected by the cycle garbage collector.
 This in turn can lead to performance and/or memory issues.

 To break the cyclic references between AST nodes `NodeConnectingVisitor` supports a boolean `$weakReferences` constructor parameter.